RHartung-ND/Data-Denoising/README.md

 This project aims to build a neural network for removing high-frequency noise from audio files.
 The core concept involves training a self-supervised autoencoder.
 The autoencoder will learn to encode and then decode the input audio signal.

-The project will follow a standard machine learning workflow, including data acquisition, preprocessing, model development, training, validation, and testing.
+The project will follow a standard machine learning process, including data acquisition, preprocessing, model development, training, validation, and testing.
 A crucial aspect will be creating a robust and versatile model.

 ## Part 2: Proposed Solution

-The proposed solution involves training a neural network to learn a mapping from noisy audio to clean audio.
-An autoencoder architecture is well-suited for this task.
-The noisy audio will be fed as input to the encoder, which will learn to compress the information into a lower-dimensional latent representation.
-The decoder will then take this latent representation and attempt to reconstruct the original, clean audio.
+The proposed technique is training a neural network to learn a mapping from noisy to clean audio.
+An autoencoder design is ideal for this task.
+The noisy audio will be supplied into the encoder, which will learn to compress the data into a lower-dimensional latent representation.
+The decoder will then use this latent representation to attempt to recover the original, clean audio.

-The key idea is that the network, in its attempt to reconstruct the input, will prioritize learning the dominant, meaningful features of the audio signal.
-High-frequency noise, being less structured and less correlated with the underlying signal, will be harder for the network to reproduce accurately.
-Consequently, the output of the decoder will be closer to the clean signal, effectively denoising the input.
+The key idea is that the network will prioritize learning the audio signal's dominant, important elements when attempting to recreate it.
+High-frequency noise, which is less organized and connected with the underlying signal, will be more difficult for the network to precisely recreate.
+As a result, the decoder's output will be closer to the clean signal, thus reducing the input noise.

-Several neural network architectures can be explored for the encoder and decoder, including Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), or a hybrid approach.
-CNNs are effective at capturing local patterns in the audio signal, while RNNs are good at modeling temporal dependencies.
-The choice of architecture will depend on experimentation and analysis of the audio data.
+For the encoder and decoder, a variety of neural network architectures can be considered, including Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and a hybrid approach.
+CNNs are good at detecting local patterns in audio signals, whereas RNNs excel at modeling temporal dependencies.
+Experimentation and analysis of auditory data will determine the architecture.

 ## Part 3: Dataset Acquisition and Preparation

-A crucial part of this project is acquiring a suitable dataset.
-Ideally, the dataset should consist of pairs of clean audio and corresponding noisy audio.
-Since obtaining perfectly paired data can be challenging, a practical approach is to start with a dataset of clean audio recordings and then synthetically add high-frequency noise to create the noisy counterparts.
+Finding an appropriate dataset is an essential component of this endeavor.
+The dataset should ideally include pairs of noisy and clean audio.
+A feasible method is to begin with a dataset of clean audio recordings and then artificially introduce high-frequency noise to create the noisy equivalents, although acquiring ideally paired data can be difficult.

 ### Data Sources: